piraeusdatastore/piraeus-operator/UPGRADE.md

 backup** of the database.
 The required steps are included in the [k8s-backend guide](./doc/k8s-backend.md#manually-creating-a-backup-of-linstor-internal-resources).

+# Upgrade from v1.8

+If you want to protect metrics endpoints, take a look on [guide on enabling rbac-proxy sidecars](doc/security.md).

 # Upgrade from v1.7 to v1.8

 If you need to set the number of worker threads, or you need to set the log level of LINSTOR components, please update